gopi487krishna/FITS_primary_header/README.md

  - **Return Value:** A boolean that indicates if all the keywords and values could be successfully parsed.

 **parseOnMappedFile(file)** : This is one of the most efficient methods of parsing a FITS file as it uses the boost::iostreams::mapped_file_source class for reading the data from the file.
 The internal logic is same as compared to

- - **Return Value:** A boolean that indicates if all the keywords and values could be successfully parsed.

 **parseOnStringBuffer()** as the file can be accessed like raw memory for accessing data.
   - **Return Value:** A boolean that indicates if all the keywords and values could be successfully parsed.

 **parseCard()** : parseCard takes a raw_card of 80 bytes as its argument and splits the card into keyword and value ( The keyword and values are parsed according to the  parsing policy ) .